otrv4/otrv4/otrv4.md

 False Prekey Ensemble
   This function will return a false Prekey Ensemble for the Identifier.
 It will only be used for the non-interactive DAKE.

-Forge with Forge Key
-  This function takes the Ed448 forge long-term key and use it all over the protocol in place of the "honest" Ed448 long-term key.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely